-We have audited the financial statements of DN Colleges Group (the 'parent college') and its subsidiaries (the 'group) for the year ended 31st July 2020 which comprise Consolidated and College Statements of Comprehensive Income, Consolidated and College Balance Sheet, Consolidated and College Statement of Changes in Reserves, Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of DN Colleges Group (the 'parent corporation') for the year ended 31 July 2021, which comprise the Consolidated and College Statements of Comprehensive Income, Consolidated and College Balance Sheets, Consolidated and College Statement of Changes in Reserves, the Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).